Information for Parents of Foreign Fee Paying Students

 Term dates and holidays .. .. can be found on the NZ Ministry of Education website www.minedu.govt.nz

-On enrolment international students are provided with full stationery.
+On enrolment international students are provided with their stationery needs.
 The cost of stationery is covered by the international student fee.
-Stationery can be purchased from the school office before 9:00 AM each day.
+Any stationery items which are lost can be replaced by purchasing it from the office before 9am each day.

 Transport to School